memoryleak47/slotted-egraphs-artifact/README.md

 You should find the results in the `outputs` folder.

 After running sufficiently many tests, you can abort `run.sh`; and run `python3 plot.py outputs`.
+You will need to have pandas and matplotlib installed for that.

 This should generate the output graphs from Figure 8 of our paper.